chaolabcanada/AI_Path_Scripts/batch_import_json/README.md

 Batch Import Json Annotations
 =============================
-This script allows you to Batch import json files onto corresponding images using a groovy script that runs on QuPath.
+This script allows you to batch import json files onto corresponding images using a groovy script that runs on QuPath.

 Usage:
 ======